GURPS Steampunk: GURPS Castle Falkenstein: Ottoman Empire

-GURPS Third Edition steampunk supplements
+GURPS third edition steampunk supplements

 GURPS Steam-Tech was a 2001 supplement providing ideas, and game statistics, for alternative history inventions for steampunk games.
 In the style of the historical (GURPS High-Tech and Low-Tech) and futuristic (Bio-Tech and Ultra-Tech) tech guides published for GURPS, Steam-Tech presents fictional machines to be incorporated in a variety of settings and campaigns within the genre.
-Stoddard selected and compiled the work of 33 authors, including Jo Ramsay and Phil Masters who authored other Steammpunk supplements for GURPS.
+Stoddard selected and compiled the work of 33 authors, including Ramsay and Masters who authored other Steammpunk supplements for GURPS.
 Developing analytical engines and other counterfactual technologies raised questions about the rules for technological design included in other GURPS publications, and ended up clarifying the machinery rules for GURPS Steampunk.

-GURPS Screampunk was a short supplement also published in 2001, written by Jo Ramsay, which presented a combination of steampunk and gothic horror elements for roleplaying.
+GURPS Screampunk was a short supplement published in 2001, written by Jo Ramsay, which presented a combination of steampunk and gothic horror elements for roleplaying.
 This crossover had seldom been touched by previous game publications.
 Although Gothic horror literature flourished in the decades preceding the Victorian era in which most of the Steampunk genre is set, the book makes the case that invoking Gothic aspects can help compensate for weaker or more superficial aspects of steamtech storytelling.
 Screampunk was praised by reviewers for the instruction it offered on including gothic horror themes in roleplaying games - advice that was seen as applicable outside of GURPS.

-GURPS Fourth Edition steampunk supplements
+GURPS fourth edition steampunk supplements

-Phil Masters was the main author of the following GURPS Fourth Edition works, published in electronic format.
+Masters was the main author of the following GURPS fourth edition works, published in electronic format.

 GURPS Infinite Worlds: Britannica-6 is a steampunk-inspired campaign setting written in 2008, an alternate history world within the GURPS Infinite Worlds game universe.
 Masters describes it as TL5+2, diesel-electric (rather than steam), and Regency era rather than Victorian.

-GURPS Steampunk 1: Settings and Style was an October 2016 book, the first in a numbered series updating the GURPS Steampunk rules for GURPS Fourth Edition.
+GURPS Steampunk 1: Settings and Style was an October 2016 book, the first in a numbered series updating the GURPS Steampunk rules for GURPS fourth edition.
 The intent was to reflect the changes both in GURPS and in steampunk that took place since the original publication in 2000.
 The book includes a review of sources - both historical and steampunk fiction - and advice on using the setting in a roleplaying campaign.

 GURPS Vehicles: Steampunk Conveyances followed in August 2017.
 While ostensibly part of the GURPS Vehicles series, Steampunk Conveyances is linked in to GURPS Steampunk 1: Settings and Style both thematically and explicitly in the text.
-It provides fourth-edition statistics for a number of vehicles, including some from the original GURPS Steampunk book.
+It provides fourth edition statistics for a number of vehicles, including some from the original GURPS Steampunk book.

 GURPS Steampunk 2: Steam and Shellfire, published in November 2018, is a listing of technological gadgets other than vehicles.
 It updates old examples to the fourth edition of GURPS while also introducing new ones.

 GURPS Steampunk 3: Soldiers and Scientists followed in February 2019.
 It focuses on steampunk characters, providing notes and creation templates for people from the setting.

 GURPS Steampunk Setting: The Broken Clockwork World is a short campaign setting about a steampunk based alternate reality crossing to our world, released in July 2020.